Hsynygmrl/finger_counter-left_hand/README.md

 # finger_counter-left_hand
-we use the mediapipe library to detecting hands.
+we use the mediapipe library for detecting hands.